-When I became a mother, I couldn’t wait to start reading to my child, but I quickly became overwhelmed by the rows and rows of children’s books.
-I didn’t know quite where to begin, and my knowledge of children’s authors and illustrators was limited.
+When I became a mother, I couldn’t wait to start reading to my child, but I quickly became overwhelmed by the rows and rows of children’s books at the library.
+I didn’t know where to begin, especially because my knowledge of good children’s authors was limited.

 Other parents expressed their interest in the titles I was finding and the seed for this blog was planted.
 I began to review hundreds of books so that I could create the lists now available on Beloved Bookshelf.
 They are far from finished, but I hope they can bridge the gap for other parents and educators searching for quality literature.